-As luck would have it, you can make your own homemade dry dog shampoo so you don’t have to try to find an extra hour to wash, dry and brush your pooch before your dinner guests arrive!
+As luck would have it, you can make your own homemade dry dog shampoo.
+You don’t have to find an extra hour to wash, dry, and brush pooch before your dinner guests arrive!
 With this best smelling dog shampoo, you will have no more smelly dog worries while your guests are trying to eat!

 This easy recipe from Modern Dog Magazine requires only two main ingredients – and you can use any one of your new dog-safe essential oils for a touch of safe fragrance.

 You know what works great for storing and using dry dog shampoo?
 A clean, empty salt or pepper shaker!
-Store the dry dog shampoo there, and when you need to use it, just sprinkle some on your dog’s coat, rub it in, and voila – you now have a fresh, clean, sweet-smelling pooch!
+Store the dry dog shampoo there and, when you need to use it, just sprinkle some on your dog’s coat and rub it in.
+Voila: you now have a fresh, clean, sweet-smelling pooch!
+Neat, huh?

-The reason for this buffer effect is due to how oatmeal interacts with water.
-When finely ground and suspended in water, oatmeal is called “colloidal oatmeal.”
-It is this type of oatmeal that is most frequently found in products designed for sensitive scalp and skin.
+The reason for this buffer effect is due to the way that oatmeal interacts with water.
+When it is finely ground and suspended in water, simple oatmeal becomes “colloidal oatmeal.”
+This type of oatmeal is frequently found in products designed for sensitive scalp and skin.

 Many shampoos and lotions for people contain colloidal oatmeal for these reasons and for many others.
 The same is true for dogs, and many vets advocate oatmeal for its ‘antipruritic’ qualities, meaning that it reduces the urge to scratch.
 Once your pup has experienced his first oatmeal shampoo, he will likely be a convert as well.

 If your dog seems to regularly struggle with itchy skin or a persistent odor, it may be due to an organism that goes by the scientific name of Malassezia pachydermatis (otherwise known as yeast).